 Students are required to give oral and poster presentations of their C-ILE.
-These presentations are expected to resemble those at a scholarly conference and not just be a recitation of the C-ILE Manuscript.
+These presentations are expected to resemble those at a scholarly conference and not just be a recitation of the C-ILE manuscript.
 Generally, presentation dates are available at the end of the fall, spring, and summer trimesters.
 Students are encouraged to invite friends, family, and C-ILE stakeholders.
 Presentations vary slightly by student group, but the general format is described below.
+A link for virtual attendance can be provided for family and friends.
+Students in the online pathway will have the option to present C-ILE virtually.